Tencent/TencentKona-8/demo/fiber/skynet_test/README.md

 - Java version: JDK 1.8.0_362_fiber, OpenJDK 64-Bit Server VM, 25.362-b1
 - Device:Intel(R) Core(TM) i5-8400 CPU @ 2.80GHz   2.81 GHz 16GB

+## How to Run the Test

+1. Make sure Java 1.8.0_362_fiber is installed.
+1. Download and build the project.
+1. Run the command `mvn clean package`to build the project.
+1. Run the command `java -jar ./target/Skynet_test.jar` to run the JMH test.

 ## Test Setup

 - `@Fork(3)`: This is a JMH (Java Microbenchmark Harness) annotation that indicates the benchmark will be run with three independent process copies (forks).
 This helps reduce result deviations caused by external factors.